What does the Butler Family Foundation support through the Community Grants Program?

 • Prevention and intervention services for those experiencing domestic and family violence

-• Holistic intervention and rehabilitative services for prostituted people, and those at risk of being prostituted, guided by the principles of the Nordic Model.*
+• Holistic intervention and rehabilitative services for prostituted people and those at risk of sexual exploitation

 What types of support are available through Community Grants?